Safety and Health

 (3) Specific focus challenges to be tackled

-i) Further promoting employees’ well-being
+• i) Further promoting well-being management

 (4) Promotion of basic OH&S activities